JoostVoskuil/joostvoskuil.github.io/_posts/2025-01-09-azureboards-github-integration-advanced.md

 However, how do you switch accounts?
 In several setups this complete flow goes w00sh.
 404 and 403 pages, if you are lucky, you can press the ‘switch tenant’ button and you return to Azure DevOps but no GitHub connection.
 Retry and your token is expired.
 No way you can make this flow work.

 It almost seems that authorize with a GitHub PAT is the only way forward.
-However, we don’t want to use a PAT since it is personal bound and used for generic integration services.
+However, we don’t want to use a PAT since it is personal bound and should not be used for generic integration services.

 ## The Solution – Simpler Than You Think